Kuama-IT/kuama-control-center/README.md

 the cash flow.
 We should also add an estimated cashflow for the future based on the previous year expenses and the previous month payrolls, counting for december that we should have double payrolls.
-We shold have a quick summary for employees
+We should have a quick summary for employees
 Finally, for a correct cash flow history, we should parse the monthly extract from the bank, we should be able to categorize each row, both for incoming and for outgoing transactions.